Privacy and GDPR

 The above from email contact will be within my encrypted email service initially then printed off and placed into a locked filing cabinet and held securely in my home office.
 Then your email will be deleted to further protect your privacy.
 On paper data collected by myself from first appointment and thereafter and relating to you will be held in a locked filing cabinet in my home office.
 I separate your personal details from your session notes.
 Your session notes are always very minimal and only ever with a first name used to further protect your privacy.
 Data may be stored in the following ways:

-Website: By clicking on my email address or filling in the contact form, you agree to collection of your name, email address and any other details you choose to enter being held.
+Website: By clicking on my email address, you agree to collection of your name, email address and any other details you choose to enter being held.

 I am bound by my insurance to keep all records for 8 years.
 They will then be shredded.